 The Bedford School’s Scholarship Committee recognizes each family’s commitment to provide an appropriate special needs education for their child.
 Individualized attention, a hallmark of Bedford’s success, is driven by a low student/teacher ratio.
 Tuition in schools with such a low, intensive ratio is higher than other traditional private schools, but the return for the cost is much greater.
 In order to assist families who have difficulty paying full tuition, a limited amount of tuition assistance is available each year to qualifying applicants.

-Bedford currently has three categories of available scholarship funds: Apogee Student Scholarship Organization (SSO) funds, Goizuetta Foundation funds (designated for students of Hispanic/Latino origin), and Bedford unrestricted scholarship funds.
+Bedford currently has three categories of available scholarship funds: Apogee Student Scholarship Organization (SSO) funds, Goizuetta Foundation funds (designated with preference for students of Hispanic/Latino origin), and Bedford unrestricted scholarship funds.
 Currently, the majority of financial aid available to students is provided through donations to Bedford’s SSO, Apogee.
 Through this program, Georgia taxpayers can redirect Georgia income tax dollars to eligible Georgia private schools.
 The state of Georgia has defined parameters as to who is eligible to receive an SSO scholarship:

 Students eligible to enroll in a GA qualified (public) 1st grade program